xaliphostes/rosetta/README.md

   }
   ```

-- For **Lua** (via Lua or LuaGit, and Sol3), the type information allows automatic creation of Lua userdata metatables with `__index` and `__newindex` metamethods that dynamically resolve member access, while method calls can be automatically wrapped using the stored function signatures and parameter types.
+- **Lua** (via Lua or LuaGit, and Sol3), the type information allows automatic creation of Lua userdata metatables with `__index` and `__newindex` metamethods that dynamically resolve member access, while method calls can be automatically wrapped using the stored function signatures and parameter types.
 Example:
   ```cpp
   void main() {
     sol::state lua;